Have you ever wondered how men in the prior in the industrial revolution groomed themselves?

-What I like about this product is the 100% all natural ingredients that does not contain any parabens or alcohol that could dry up skin.
+What I like about this product are 100% all-natural ingredients that do not contain any parabens or alcohol that could dry up the skin.

-Fragrance also comes from natural sources such as clove, vanilla, cinnamon, orange and allspice.
-All of these ingredients in addition to smelling great have numerous benefits to our skin.
+The fragrance also comes from natural sources such as clove, vanilla, Cinnamon, orange, and allspice.
+All of these ingredients, in addition to smelling great, have numerous benefits to our skin.
 These include stress relief and improving blood circulation.

-If you’re looking for something traditional smelling then this would be a great choice.
-Take note that the scent isn’t as strong and if you prefer something with a stronger scent then opt for another product in this list.
+If you’re looking for something traditional smell, then this would be a great choice.
+Take note that the scent isn’t as strong, and if you prefer something with a stronger scent, then opt for another product on this list.

 Gilbert Henry Natural Bay Rum Aftershave Balm